Game Design Challenge

 SUMMARY and TARGET AUDIENCE

-- Give an overview of your game.
-Include some of the context of the theme to describe it.
+- Overview of your game; include some of the context of the theme to describe it

-- Describe your interpretation of the theme, “Winter is Coming,” as it relates to your game.
+- Describe your interpretation of the theme, “Protect,” as it relates to your game

 - How does the player move around the board?